wuxc/pywin32doc/md/PyCToolBarCtrl.md

     Zero-based index of button label string

 #### Comments
-Userob is any Python object at all, but no reference count is kept, so you must ensure the object remains referenced throughout.
+Userob is any Python object at all, but no reference count is kept, so you must ensure the object remains referenced throughout\.